Home > Apparel

 Hands down, every camper should own a down jacket for when the sun sets and temps drop; (photo/Eligh Purvis)

-Meghan LaHatte has resided on the Western Slope of Colorado for the past five years.
-With this has come long and grueling winters, so she knows the importance of a powerful down jacket.
-LaHatte’s tests of these jackets included chilly walks with her dog, camping in the desert, and transitioning into her ski boots at the resort.
+Contributor Meghan LaHatte has lived on Colorado’s Western Slope for more than half a decade.
+With long and grueling winters, she knows the importance of a powerful down jacket.
+LaHatte’s tests include chilly dog walks, camping in the desert, and transitioning into her ski boots at the resort.

 Snowsports Senior Editor Morgan Tilton wearing the 800-fill Patagonia Down Sweater Hoody; (photo/Eric Phillips)

-Buyer’s Guide: How to Choose the Best Women’s Down Jacket
+Buyer’s Guide: How to Choose the Best Down Jacket for Women

 Down vs. Synthetic